PeterBid/rick-and-morty-website/README.md

 * Character Show

 We used the `id` of each character to create a `characterID` which then used with `useParams` created links to the `CharacterShow` component.
+If a user clicks on an individual character, they are redirected to a page with detailed information about that character.
 This was then used to return specific information related to each character.

 ```javascript
  const { characterId } = useParams()